HERA-Team/matvis/.github/PULL_REQUEST_TEMPLATE/feature.md

 <!--
-Thank you for creating a PR on vis_cpu!
+Thank you for creating a PR on matvis!

 Please read through the following and check the boxes to ensure your PR meets our coding standards and that it follows the